cisagov/ScubaGear/baselines/teams.md

 Record an event SHOULD be set to Organizer can record.

 <!--Policy: MS.TEAMS.1.7v1; Criticality: SHOULD -->
-- _Rationale:_ The security risk of the default settings for Live Events is Live Events can be recorded by all participants.
-Limiting recording permissions to only the organizer minimizes the security risk to the organizer's discretion for these Live Events.
+- _Rationale:_ By default, Live Events can be recorded by all participants increasing the likelihood of an unauthorized disclosure of an event recording.
+Limiting recording permissions to only the organizer minimizes the potential for an unauthorized disclosure of a recording for Live Events.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) meeting policy, and custom meeting policies if they exist.
 Custom policies MAY be created to allow more flexibility for specific users.